jackwhurt/personal-website/README.md

 - Select the create gym event shortcut
 - Either select or deselect ask before running depending on your preference

+<strong> Please note the first time you run the shortcut you will be asked to select a colour and enter your name </strong>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

 ## Development server